snhirsch/katana-midi-bridge/README.md

 The vendor defined MIDI API is supported and will operate without any change in behavior.

+### IMPORTANT: Backwards Compatibility

+If you wish to keep patches produced by earlier versions of this program they must be converted to the new format using the 'katana_convert' program.
+It may be run on a desktop PC or the embedded computer you're using for performance (Beaglebone or RPi).

+Install the new software first, then:

+  1. If running on your performance rig, disconnect the MIDI controller to ensure the bridge is not running.

+  2. Connect the amplifier

+  3. Determine the amplifier MIDI interface using the same method as during initial installation.
+See Wiki for details.

+  4. Run the conversion (your parms may vary):

+  katana_convert "KATANA:KATANA MIDI 1 20:0" 1 <old_file> <new_file>

+  Where 'old_file' is the path of the existing patch file (usually /home/katana-user/preset.data) and 'new_file' is where you want to save the converted output.
+Do not use the same name for both!

+  5. After the conversion runs, save a copy of the old file for safety, rename the new file to 'preset.data' and copy it into the /home/katana-user directory.

 # High-Level Overview of Installation

 (See Wiki for step-by-step instructions)